ibm-cloud-docs/cloud-object-storage/buckets.md

 ## Granting access to a Service ID
 {: #iam-service-id}

-If you need to grant,  access to a bucket for an application or other non-human entity, use a Service ID.
+If you need to grant access to a bucket for an application or other non-human entity, use a Service ID.
 The Service ID can be created specifically for this purpose, or can be an existing Service ID already in use.

 ### Create a new policy for a user
 {: #iam-service-id-console}